 Public nudity sound a little daunting?
 Perhaps at first.
 But this is sort of the whole point: nudity is a great leveller.
 When everybody is naked, nobody is.
-Onsen bathing is rife with other benefits too, both mentally and physically – it’s good for the skin, circulation, reducing stress and tons more.
-It really is a beautiful, cherished, vital part of Japanese culture, and we love it to the point that we believe no trip to Japan is complete without taking the plunge.
+Onsen bathing has lots of other benefits too, both mentally and physically.
+It’s good for the skin, circulation, reducing stress and tons more.
+It really is a beautiful, cherished, vital part of Japanese culture – and we love it to the point that we believe no trip to Japan is complete without taking the plunge.

 The tricky part is deciding which kind of experience you’re looking for…

-A ryokan is a traditional Japanese inn – think tatami mats, sliding doors and mossy gardens – where guests can take a dip in private onsen.
-This is a perfect choice for first-timers: if you value your privacy and don’t quite feel ready to visit a public spa yet, at many ryokan you will be able to visit their on-site onsen and bathe in relative solitude.
-Some ryokan provide rooms that even come with their own private thermal bath.
+A ryokan is a traditional Japanese inn – think tatami mats, sliding doors and mossy gardens – where guests can take a dip in a private onsen.
+This is a perfect choice for first-timers: if you value your privacy and don’t quite feel ready to visit a public spa yet, at many ryokan you will be able to visit an on-site onsen and bathe in relative solitude.
+Some ryokan even provide rooms that come with their own private thermal bath.